zaknesler/rcps/README.md

 <img src="public/logo-black.svg" width="100" />

-*rcps.io* is a minimalist recipe site built with the T3 stack (TypeScript, tRPC, Tailwind CSS) and MongoDB.
+*rcps* is a minimalist recipe site built with the T3 stack (TypeScript, tRPC, Tailwind CSS) and MongoDB.

 ### Features